 - soft and comfortable

-- a bit too big
+- sizing a bit too big

 This Extremus Outlook Peak Ski glove showed great results when testing the waterproof features, but the dexterity is so-so.
 We expected a bit more flexibility when readjusting our goggles, working with the bindings and getting the cell phone out, and though they were good, we weren`t impressed.
-They do run on a large side, so there was room to wiggle your fingers, which enhanced the comfort.
+They do run on the large side, so there was room to wiggle your fingers, which enhanced the comfort.
 They are well insulated, but still not too bulky and we might even say they are not as heavy as we thought they will be, which is definitely a plus.

 Buyers Guide: How To Choose Snowboard Gloves and Mitts